2DGD-F0TH/2DGD_F0TH/chapters/014_Tips_Tricks.md

 The backgrounds should move all in the same direction, depending on the direction our character is moving: if our character is moving right, our moving backgrounds should move left.

+### Optimizing Drawing

+This heavily depends on the type of framework and engine you are using, but a good rule of thumb is using the lowest amount of calls to the draw routines as possible: drawing something entails a great amount of context switching and algorithms, so you should do it only when necessary.

+If your engine/framework supports it, you should use sprite atlases/batches, as well as other interesting structures like Vertex Arrays (used in SFML).

 ### Sprite Stenciling/Masking

 \placeholder